There are two types of authentication modules in TeamCity:

 The following HTTP authentication modules are supported:

 Please refer to Configuring Authentication Settings for specific authentication modules configuration.
-See also Accessing Server by HTTP page for details about accessing server from your scripts using basic HTTP authentication.
+See also Accessing Server by HTTP page for details about accessing a server from your scripts using basic HTTP authentication.